Samettarim/acss-bem-oocss-smacss/README.md

 # OOCSS

+> Object Oriented CSS

-> Separation of Structure From Skin
+Separation of Structure From Skin.

-Here an ID was used and to which the skin was still defined.
+Here as example an ID was used and to which the skin was still defined.

 This is not good readable and not good scaleable (PURE CSS):

 ```css
 /* No id but we have more buttons on the site */
 #button {